 - We don’t accept video submissions unless they have been properly captioned and do not rely solely on YouTube auto-captions.
 The reason for this is simply that we don’t have the time or resources to properly caption videos ourselves and as an accessibility site, it would be in poor taste to publish content that is inaccessible to a large portion of our audience.

 - If you’re submitting a piece that cites or interviews people working in the industry, we ask that your piece pass the Gray Test and we extend it to include transgender and nonbinary people.
 This is a diverse industry full of incredibly talented people and there is much to be learned by simply branching out from your go-to contacts.
 Please expand your social circles to include interviews with and quotes from non-white and non-cisgender game industry people and content creators.

 - When referencing people, ensure you’ve gotten their pronouns correct.

-- We are an all-volunteer publication and cannot pay for content.
+- We are an all-volunteer publication and cannot pay for content at this time.